socialenergy-project/rabit/README.md

 created, and the database needs to be initialized with consumers and other objects.
 Finally consumption data for the consumers must be added to the database.
 The steps for this follow:

+### Database initialization

+1. Decompress the file with consumption data:

+        bunzip2 --keep db/initdata/DataPoint.csv.bz2

+    A file named `db/initdata/DataPoint.csv` should be created.

+2. Run the script to seed the database with initial data:

+        rails db:seed

+    After this command, navigating to https://localhost:3000/, you should be able to see consumers, with consumption data for the dates from 1/1/2015 to 30/9/2016

 ### Register admin user